Chhath Festival – Nepal Chhath Puja, 2021 Date and Its Celebration

 Distributing Virtual gifts

 Gifts are always an exciting part of festivals.
-Without exchanging gifts the festival may feel life boring.
-However, the pandemic has changed the situation and the best way to exchange gifts would be virtual gifts.
-There are different online stores like Daraz, Foodmario, Bhojmario, etc which will provide a delivery system with safety precautions.
-You can buy gifts for your family and friends and the store will deliver it to them.
+Without exchanging gifts, the festival may feel boring.
+However, the Pandemic has changed the situation, and virtual gifts are the best way to exchange gifts.
+Different online stores, like Daraz, Foodmario, Bhojmario, etc, will provide a delivery system with safety precautions.
+You can buy gifts for your family and friends, and the store will deliver them.

-History of Chhath puja
+History of Chhath Puja

 Chhath puja on Mahabharata